Mississippi UAS Symposium 2026 - Unleashing UAS for Crisis Response and Disaster Relief

 5:30-6:30 pm – Reception in Ole Miss Law School atrium

-Attendance is $75 per attendee and $25 per student, with complimentary registration for sponsors and panelists.
+Registration is $75 per attendee and $25 per student, with complimentary registration for sponsors and panelists.
+Attendance is free for Ole Miss faculty, students and staff.